 The criteria for entry are as follows:

-- Candidates should be under40 years of age.
+- Candidate should be under40 years of age.

-- It is desirable that candidates have a published paper in the Journal of Hepato-Bilially-Pancreatic Sciences (JHBPS) either as a first author or a co-author.
+- It is desirable that candidate has a published paper in the Journal of Hepato-Bilially-Pancreatic Sciences (JHBPS) either as a first author or a co-author.

 - When a mentor of the host facility to which the international student belongs knows a mentor of the facility (a professor, etc.) at which the international student wishes to study in Japan, top priority is given to that applicant.

-- Selected candidates agree with the term of the program; normally, the term is less than 90 days, the period of validity of a short-term visa (valid from the beginning of April to the end of June, 2021).
+- Selected candidate agrees with the term of the program; normally, the term is less than 90 days, the period of validity of a short-term visa (valid from the beginning of April to the end of June, 2022).

-- Selected candidates should attend the annual JSHBPS meeting during this program.
+- Selected candidate should attend the annual JSHBPS meeting during this program.

-- The grant 500,000yen will be given to the selected candidates in Japan.
+- The grant 500,000yen will be given to the selected candidate in Japan.
 In addition to what precedes, free registration for the annual JSHBPS meeting and a one-night accommodation near the venue will be provided.
-(JSHBPS and the host facilities will not cover any other things rather than the scholarship 500,000 during your stay in Japan.)
+(JSHBPS and the host facilitie will not cover any other things rather than the scholarship 500,000 during your stay in Japan.)

-- Selected candidates will be responsible for the expenses related to your own health impairments, damages caused to others’ lives and property during your stay in Japan.
+- Selected candidate will be responsible for the expenses related to your own health impairments, damages caused to others’ lives and property during your stay in Japan.
 In this regard, it is essential to procure a medical insurance/life insurance/personal liability insurance either of your home country or Japan.
-You shall have to send a copy of certifications you receive from the insurers within one week after the commencement of your training in Japan to the Secretariat of JSHBPS.
+The selected candidate shall have to send a copy of certifications he/she receives from the insurers within one week after the commencement of his/her training in Japan to the Secretariat of JSHBPS.

-- Selected candidates should write and submit a report entitled “Observership to Japan: what I experienced in Japan and what I will practice in my country” after finishing the observership program.
+- Selected candidate should write and submit a report entitled “Observership to Japan: what I experienced in Japan and what I will practice in my country” after finishing the observership program.
 The report will be published in the newsletter of Journal of HBP Sciences (JHBPS).

-To apply for the Observership to Japan Program 2021 (Cancelled):
+To apply for the Observership to Japan Program 2022

-The JSHBPS secretariat will announce successful candidates in a letter to each applicant by the end of September 2020.
-The institution of choice where selected candidates will pursue the program will be announced by the end of November 2020.
+The JSHBPS secretariat will announce the successful candidate in a letter to each applicant by the end of September 2021.
+The institution of choice where selected candidate will pursue the program will be announced by the end of November 2021.